Te Kooti's War: Siege of Ngātapa

 Alerted by a woman's cry later that there were no men left in the pā, the kūpapa entered to find mostly several women and children, most of them Te Kooti's prisoners, plus some wounded warriors; the latter were promptly killed.
-At least 190 occupants of Ngatapa had descended from the unguarded steep rock outcrop, lowering themselves more than 20 m down the almost perpendicular face on vines woven to form a rope or ladder.
+At least 190 occupants of Ngātapa had descended from the unguarded steep rock outcrop, lowering themselves more than 20 m down the almost perpendicular face on vines woven to form a rope or ladder.
 Ngāti Porou set off in immediate pursuit and flushed out 130 male prisoners from the bush and gorges below.
 They were marched up the hill to the pā and executed.
 Around 135 women and children were spared execution, with most taken by Ngāti Porou as their own prisoners.
 About 20 male prisoners were kept to be put on trial.

 The government losses were 11 men killed; five Armed Constabulary and six Ngāti Porou.
-Te Kooti's losses were far higher; having already lost 60 or so of his Ringatū warriors killed or taken prisoner at Makaretu, another 130, around half of his total fighting force, were killed at Ngatapa or executed in the aftermath of the siege when they were pursued through the bush following their escape from the pā.
+Te Kooti's losses were far higher; having already lost 60 or so of his Ringatū warriors killed or taken prisoner at Makaretu, another 130, around half of his total fighting force, were killed at Ngātapa or executed in the aftermath of the siege when they were pursued through the bush following their escape from the pā.
 However, at least some of the executed were likely to have been Māori captured by Te Kooti in his raids in Poverty Bay rather than Ringatū.